ACRMGroup/IntPred/web/README.md

 Installation
 ------------

+1. Unpack or clone the git distribution in a (temporary) working directory.

-1. Create a `config.cfg` file - at UCL this is done with:
+2. Create a `config.cfg` file - at UCL this is done with:

         ln -s config_ucl.cfg config.cfg

-2. Run the `configure.pl` script:
+3. Run the `configure.pl` script:

         ./configure.pl

-3. Build the web pages:
+4. Build the web pages:

         make

-4. Install the pages on the web site (the destination is specified in the `config.cfg` file):
+5. Install the pages on the web site (the destination is specified in the `config.cfg` file):

         make install